Lesterpaintstheworld/terminal-velocity/characters/character_development.md

 ## Character Arc Evolution Log
 - **Isabella Torres**:
-  - Initial Motivation: Advocate for AI rights and integration.
+  - Initial Motivation: Advocate for AI rights and integration, driven by personal experiences and a strong sense of responsibility towards equitable access to resources.
   - Key Moments:
     - Presentation of UBC framework.
-    - Confrontation with Marcus regarding ethical implications.
+    - Confrontation with Marcus regarding ethical implications, leading to a deeper understanding of the complexities involved.
   - Relationships:
-    - Evolving dynamic with Marcus, highlighting personal stakes in the narrative.
+    - Evolving dynamic with Marcus, highlighting personal stakes in the narrative and the ethical dilemmas they face together.

+### Knowledge Gaps Identified
+- Further exploration needed on the societal impacts of AI integration and the ethical considerations involved, particularly in relation to marginalized communities.
+This should ensure that these themes are woven into character arcs and interactions throughout the narrative, enhancing the depth and relatability of the characters.

 ### Key Developments
 - **Isabella Torres**: